zackrylangford/elasticbeanstalk-tutorial-django-postgres/README.md

+# WARNING!

+* These instructions are not complete.
+I am working through the RDS configuration as well as the automation parts of this to make sure it is all working properly.
+I have not documented those parts as well.

 # Instructions

 Here are the steps that I took to deploy a Django Web Application to AWS Elastic Beanstalk using an RDS managed database running PostgreSQL.